SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 Once the logs are configured to be written to a local file, follow the below steps to configure collection in Sumo.

-## Collection configuration and App installation
+## Collection configuration and app installation

-As part of data collection setup and app installation, you can select the **RabbitMQ - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
-Follow the steps below to configure the collection.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector